 - Debug: compiler optimizations are disabled, debug symbols are kept, suitable for source level debugging (typical for any SW development, standard terminology of common IDEs), plus the enclave will be launched in enclave-debug mode.

 - Release: compiler optimizations are enabled, no debug symbols are kept, suitable for production build, for performance testing and final product release (typical for any SW development, standard terminology of common IDEs), plus the enclave will be launched in enclave-production (non-debug) mode.

 In addition we have added two more profiles to the support offered in the Intel SGX SDK:

 - Pre-release: same as Release with regard to optimization and debug symbol support, but the enclave will be launched in enclave-debug mode, suitable for performance testing.

 Currently the evaluation SDK allows the developer to create and run enclaves using the Debug and Pre-release profiles.
 Enclaves compiled under the Release profile will not work until the developer completes the production licensing process.
-If you would like to deliver a production-quality application using SGX, please contact the SGX Program for more information about a production license.
+If you would like to deliver a production-quality application using Intel SGX, please contact the Intel SGX Program for more information about a production license.